 Giving schools a later start would create a huge financial benefit

 New research on deep sleep helps solve the mystery of memory

 Please verify the above texts to decide if they are appropriate for your learners.

 By now, students’ pros and cons list should contain enough ideas.
 Although they have enough content to work with, they still need to know how to organize their ideas coherently.
 So, this is the moment when I walk learners through the structure of a persuasive/opinion text using direct instruction and guided writing practice.

 DIRECT INSTRUCTION AND GUIDED WRITING PRACTICE

 Wendy Troxel’s presentation is an exemplary persuasive speech that students can learn so much from, but I want to expose them to written works, as well.
 I usually use two mentor texts.
 One of them is a short text helping even my struggling learners to grasp the most important elements of a well-structured opinion piece, the other one is a more developed text in response to our writing prompt: Should the school day start later?

 When I guide my students through the steps of writing an opinion piece, I use the opinion text guided writing workbook I have designed for my ESL learners and have improved over the years.
-This differentiated guided writing study guide is also available for distance learning (Google Drive document).
+This differentiated guided writing study guide is available in both print and paperless options.

-By the end of this writing workshop, learners should have acquired all the necessary skills to confidently write their opinion piece in which they answer the guiding question proposed at the beginning of our workshop: Should the school day start later?
+By the end of this writing workshop, learners should have acquired all the necessary skills to confidently write their opinion piece addressing the guiding question proposed at the beginning of our workshop: Should the school day start later?

 #ESL #Studentcenteredteachingapproaches #Persuasivewriting #SecondaryESL #ESLteaching #DevelopingESLskills #DevelopingESLcompetencies #Teachingpersuasivewriting #Teachingwriting #HighschoolESL #Teachingopiniontextwriting